 What is an Audiologist?

 An Audiologist is the only hearing care provider with a doctoral degree in Audiology, an Au.D.
 This is a 7-8 year college degree focused on diseases that cause permanent hearing loss and the variety of treatments used for it.
-These “hearing doctors” are not physicians but usually, work closely with ear surgeons who treat other types of ear diseases and problems.
-Audiologists have two years of training that is focused specifically on using technology (such as hearing aids) to treat hearing loss.
+We are not physicians but usually work closely with ear surgeons who treat other types of ear diseases and problems.

 Audiologists work in hospitals, medical clinics, private practices (such as ours), ear surgeon offices, universities, and Veteran Administration hospitals.
 Audiologists are trained to help you decide whether your hearing loss needs medical, surgical, or hearing aid treatment.